 Step 6: Fix the leak

 If your unit has a very slow leak, it does not need much fixing since boosting the system will suffice for the refrigerant leakage.
-However, if the leak turns fast, you may need to solder the area.
+However, you may need to solder the area if the leak turns fast.

 Step 7: Connect the valves to the compressor

-Check your unit’s manual and locate the compressor, specifically the two lines that come out of it.
+Check your unit’s manual and locate the compressor, specifically the two lines from it.
 Afterward, attach the compressor line to the service valve from your kit.
 There should be one free line coming off the compressor.
 Attach it to the tap valve.

 Step 8: Connect the valves to the freon kit

-Almost every freon kit comes with a detailed diagram on how you can connect the two valves to the freon’s container.
+Almost every freon kit has a detailed diagram of how you can connect the two valves to the freon’s container.
 Follow the diagram to the dot and position the freon tank between the two valves accordingly.

 Step 9: Check everything

 Ensure that everything is connected well and that there is no room for any leakage.
 Turn your air conditioner unit on and ramp it up to its highest power setting.
 The refrigerant should now flow from the tank into the unit.

 How Much Does It Cost To Recharge a Window Air Conditioner?